 Google is a rabbit hole you can quickly disappear down.
 Have a guided framework to your project research.
-(Or get an exact step-by-step and comprehensive guide with the 6 week “How to Get it Right in Your Reno or New Home”).
+(Or get a structured, step-by-step approach that simplifies the process of designing, building, or renovating your home with my flagship program, “HOME Method“).
 You may even want to just think about your house room-by-room and start there.

 Pinteresting yourself into oblivion

 It doesn’t take much to find yourself sitting up well past midnight, pinning that 205th image of another kitchen you love to your Pinterest board.